 The Income and Employment Support Appeal Board Activity Plan 2023-26 identified the below objective to assist both the Board and the public in monitoring and evaluating success of the Activity Plan.
-Throughout the 2023-24 fiscal year, the Board ensured the efficient and timely administration of the provincial income and employment support appeal process.
-The Board was successful in meeting all of its performance objectives during the first year of the Activity Plan.
+Throughout the 2024-25 fiscal year, the Board ensured the efficient and timely administration of the provincial income and employment support appeal process.
+The Board was successful in meeting all its performance objectives during the second year of the Activity Plan.

-Objective: By March 31, 2024, the Board will have continued to demonstrate ongoing adherence to legislative timeframes pertaining to the appeal process.
+Objective: By March 31, 2025, the Board will have demonstrated ongoing adherence to legislative timeframes pertaining to the appeal process.